dialogic-godot/dialogic/README.md

   - Fixed a bug with the "auto color" option in game
 - Dialog node
   - Fixed a bug where Glossary Definitions plain text was being added to the name label.
-  - You can now use [br] to insert line breaks
+  - You can now use [br] to insert line breaks.
   - Questions now properly show the theme text alignment.
   - The close dialog now performs a fade-out animation.
+  - Fixed an issue when trying to display small sprites as characters portraits.
   - Fixed a bug where portraits didn't come to the front when being focused [[AnidemDex](https://github.com/AnidemDex)]
 - Settings
   - Added a new option to toggle the character "focus"/"dim" while speaking.